OtaNix-ry/home-server-workshop/slides/presentation.typ

 == Prerequisites to do the workshop yourself

 - Computer with GNU/Linux
+  - Preferably a large amount of RAM (>8GB) #footnote[Consider closing unnecessary applications if you have only 16GB of RAM]
 - Nix installed
 - Libvirt (or another hypervisor of your choice)
-- Preferably a large amount of RAM (>8GB)
-  - Consider closing unnecessary applications
+- It's also recommended to clone this repository for yourself.
+For that you need to have Git installed

 == Workshop Objectives